 6 Imperative Questions to Ask a Potential Remote Employee

 Interviewing can be a taxing process.
 Interviewing to fill a remote position?
 Even more difficult.
 Aside from assuring candidates are qualified and would be a good fit at your organization, you have to screen for traits that lend themselves well to a remote position.
-Here are 6 questions that will help you evaluate a candidate’s potential, and if they can deliver what’s expected as an employee who doesn’t frequent the traditional office.
+Here are 6 questions that will help you evaluate a candidate’s potential (and 21 Facilities Manager questions), and if they can deliver what’s expected as an employee who doesn’t frequent the traditional office.

 1. What is Your Ideal Work Environment?

 This question is open-ended on purpose, while the candidate understands this is a remote position, you may be surprised with their answer.
 Some remote hopefuls already have a dedicated, quiet office space in their house where they feel they’re most productive.

 Others may prefer the occasional buzz of a coworking space to spark creativity.
 All remote workers aren’t created equal, which is true of all employees, so you need to hire people who know themselves and their work style well enough to know where they’d be most productive depending on the work they’d be doing.

 2. How Do You Plan to Handle Workplace Communication?

 Most often the highest hurdle in a remote working environment is the lack of face-to-face communication that happens so naturally in a traditional office.
 Employees who work outside of the office must be efficient yet timely communicators.

 They need to master the art of creating connections and collaborating with their team without coming across as needy.
 Remote candidates should be familiar with applications like Basecamp, which help keep the entire team organized and accountable while filtering conversations by project.